- Search The Registry

-She recorded with the Grammy-winning group Sounds of Blackness, which Gary Hines directs, and appeared in, plays at the Penumbra and Guthrie theaters, and sang at such Twin Cities nightspots as Big Al’s, the Manor, and Ruby’s Cabaret.
+She recorded with the Grammy-winning group Sounds of Blackness, which Gary Hines directs and appeared in, plays at the Penumbra and Guthrie theaters, and sang at such Twin Cities nightspots as Big Al’s, the Manor, and Ruby’s Cabaret.
 Hines enjoyed Italian and Asian cooking and long loved the Midwestern outdoors.
 She enjoyed camping in Wisconsin with her daughter Diane Lindquist, with whom she completed her memoir.
-She was the first Black female vocalist featured in a television commercial for Northwestern Bell Telephone company.
+She was the first Black female vocalist featured in a Northwestern Bell Telephone Company television commercial.

-Often referred to as “The Satin Doll” and “Queen of the Eastern Supper Clubs,” the Minneapolis jazz singer shared stages with Duke Ellington, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, and Harry Belafonte, among others.
+Often referred to as “The Satin Doll” and “Queen of the Eastern Supper Clubs,” the Minneapolis jazz singer shared stages with Duke Ellington, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, and Harry Belafonte.
 She performed at the Ordway, Orpheum, and Twin Cities nightspots in Japan, Australia, and the United States.